 He believes in Inej.

 We know admitting such things aren’t easy for Kaz because he makes it clear when he bounces back to stating that he doesn’t actually believe in Saints, but that he’s not going to deny that Inej’s beliefs and thus everything she’s done to let Alina go were the right decisions.
-It is in a sense, an apology for calling her out at the tavern in episode six for letting Alina go and for questioning her motives.
-(He is not above apologies, and that’s something we get a glimpse of in episode two where it’s evident he’s about to voice his regrets for the things he said only he’s ambushed by Pekka and co. instead.)
+It is in a sense, an apology for calling her out at the tavern in “The Heart is an Arrow” for letting Alina go and for questioning her motives.
+(He is not above apologies, and that’s something we get a glimpse of in “We’re All Someone’s Monster” where it’s evident he’s about to voice his regrets for the things he said only he’s ambushed by Pekka and co. instead.)

 But Dirtyhands returns, he preserves his words and closes himself off again until Inej decides to try one more time, and she asks him what he believes in with a tone that’s so sincere and warm, it’s indicative of why he responds.